The Stages of HIV Infection

 - Acute HIV Infection

-Acute HIV infection is the earliest stage of HIV infection, and it generally develops within 2 to 4 weeks after a person is infected with HIV.
+Acute HIV infection is the earliest stage of HIV infection, and it generally develops within 2 to 4 weeks after infection with HIV.
 During this time, some people have flu-like symptoms, such as fever, headache, and rash.
 In the acute stage of infection, HIV multiplies rapidly and spreads throughout the body.
 The virus attacks and destroys the infection-fighting CD4 cells of the immune system.
 During the acute HIV infection stage, the level of HIV in the blood is very high, which greatly increases the risk of HIV transmission.
+A person may experience significant health benefits if they start ART during this stage.

 - Chronic HIV Infection

 AIDS is the final, most severe stage of HIV infection.
 Because HIV has severely damaged the immune system, the body can’t fight off opportunistic infections.
 (Opportunistic infections are infections and infection-related cancers that occur more frequently or are more severe in people with weakened immune systems than in people with healthy immune systems.)
 People with HIV are diagnosed with AIDS if they have a CD4 count of less than 200 cells/mm3 or if they have certain opportunistic infections.
+Once a person is diagnosed with AIDS, they can have a high viral load and are able to transmit HIV to others very easily.
 Without treatment, people with AIDS typically survive about 3 years.

 This fact sheet is based on information from the following sources: